charmedsatyr-401-advanced-javascript/lab-07-api-server/README.md

 `npm run test-watch`
 * What assertions were made?

-  * It should respond with a 500 on an error.

   * It should respond with a 404 on an invalid route.

   * It should respond with a 404 on an invalid method.